 wife of Adam...
 The story goes on to suggest that she refused to be subservient to Adam because (as Lilith saw it) she was created of the same

-earth that Adam was- and was thus equal with him.
-Her free-thinking nature got Lillith kicked out of the Garden of Eden
+earth that Adam was—and was thus equal with him.
+After her free-thinking nature got Lilith kicked out of the Garden of Eden

-- then she went on to then give birth to countless
+and went on to give birth to countless

 numbers of demons

 By the High Middle Ages and Renaissance, she was often identified with the Serpent of Eden, which is why, for instance, the 'Temptation scene' painted by Michelangelo in the Sistine Chapel shows the serpent as a sort of snaky mermaid, handing the apple to Eve.
-Dante Gabriel Rosetti used this as the inspirations for his poem "Eden Bower," in which we see Lilith plotting to transform herself into one and spoil Eden.
-BACK into a snake, actually.
-Apparently, in this poem, she started out as a serpent, given a human form
+Dante Gabriel Rossetti used this as the inspirations for his poem "Eden Bower," in which we see Lilith plotting to transform herself back into a serpentnote

 Originally, however, she was simply a baby-eating demoness and prostitute, possibly derived from similarly named Sumerian demons